Home For Fiction – Blog

 art, capitalism, home for fiction, knowledge, society

 The phrase of the title, “No Ads, no Corporate Masters”, is of course a wordplay on “No Gods, no Masters”.
-You can also find the phrase “No Ads, no Corporate Masters” here on Home for Fiction, at the top of every post page.
+It’s also a phrase I use on Home for Fiction, for example whenever you try to access any of the apps (we’ll talk about this more in a moment) .

 It’s a way for me to remind you that Home for Fiction displays no ads, and it’s controlled by nobody.